Cervical artificial disc replacement complications

 There are a number of treatment modalities for the management of chronic neck pain and cervical instability, including injection therapy, nerve blocks, mobilization, manipulation, alternative medicine, behavioral therapy, fusion, and pharmacologic agents such as NSAIDs and opiates.
 However, these treatments do not address stabilizing the cervical spine or healing ligament injuries, and thus, do not offer long-term curative options.
-In fact, cortisone injections are known to inhibit, rather than promote healing.
+In fact, cortisone injections are known to inhabit, rather than promote, healing.

 Research on 21 patients with cervical instability and chronic neck pain

-In our research published in the European Journal of Preventive Medicine we presented the following findings:
+In our research published in the European Journal of Preventive Medicine, we presented the following findings: